AlexsJones/kube-microcosm/README.md

 It is up to you to alter the domains used in resources/ingress to one you own and point that alias to the IP the cluster load balancer is available on.

-## Requirements

-- `step` for key generation for linkerd2
-- helm
-- kubectl